 When you breathe the vocal folds are relaxed open and air passes freely between them.
 To demonstrate, put your feet flat on the floor.
 Put them together side by side.
 Now keep your toes together and open your heels.
 You’ll see a wedge-like space between them.
 This is somewhat how your vocal folds are positioned during breathing.
 Your toes together represent your Adam’s apple.
 Looking down at your feet is like looking down through your head and throat and seeing the tops of your vocal folds inside your larynx.
 Now keep your toes together and close your heels.
 Your feet should be touching side by side.
 For singing or speaking, the back ends (your heels) automatically close and the rims of the folds lie next to each other.

 This is so the air can make them vibrate.
-The air stream must come under them, support their particular position and stimulate their vibration.
+The airstream must come under them, support their particular position and stimulate their vibration.
 For different pitches, the folds stretch and thin.
 Different lengths of the folds vibrate appropriately.
 This is similar to how you would fret a string on a guitar, shortening it to produce higher pitches.
-Your vocal folds will do this automatically if they are properly conditioned and nothing hinders them, such as too forceful an air stream or throat muscle tension.
+Your vocal folds will do this automatically if they are properly conditioned and nothing hinders them, such as too forceful an airstream or throat muscle tension.

 But who wants to have to think about breathing while singing!?
-The best breath support would be one which automatically provided just the right amount of air for each pitch you sing without causing tension.
+The best breath support would be one that automatically provided just the right amount of air for each pitch you sing without causing tension.
 This type of breath support is an integral part of The Deva Method.

 FIVE PRIMARY CAUSES OF THROAT MUSCLE TENSION.